HOW TO MAKE FROZEN COCKTAILS

 - Use quality ice.

 - Get your sugar levels right.
-It is always surprising how sweetness disappears in blended and frozen drinks.
+It is always surprising how sweetness disappears in blended and frozen cocktails.

 - Think they just have to be for summer.
 I love a good frozen margarita in a warm basement bar mid-December.